-- Midori MD Notebook: Midori MD is probably my personal favorite everyday writing paper and it’s probably the least discussed in the pen community.
+- Midori MD (preferably MD Cotton but the regular and Light are excellent too, so technically this is 2, 3, and 4): Midori MD is probably my personal favorite everyday writing paper and it’s probably the least discussed in the pen community.
 There are three grades of MD paper and I think they are all awesome.
 There is MD (smoothest), MD Light (second favorite and a rival to Tomoe River IMHO) and (my personal favorite, it’s toothy) MD Cotton.
-Midori MD has minimal branding, comes with a plain cream cardstock cover, and available in lined, grid or blank. ($9.25-$16.50 on JetPens)
+Midori MD has minimal branding, comes with a plain cream cardstock cover, and available in lined, grid or blank. (starting at $6.75 on JetPens)

 - Stillman & Birn Epsilon Sketchbook: While many won’t agree that a sketchbook is a notebook, I couldn’t complete a list of my favorite/most recommended/best notebooks without including the Stillman & Birn Epsilon Sketchbook which I probably recommend at least once a week.
 If not the Alpha, then one of the Stillman & Birn sketchbooks.
 The hardest part for many in picking out a sketchbook and specifically picking out a Stillman & Birn sketchbook is working through their complex naming system.
 The Epsilon is the toothier of the two 150gsm sketchbook options.
 Even I have goofed on occasion and purchased the Alpha by mistake as it is described as being medium grain and cold press.
 It’s not quite as toothy as the Epsilon which I’ve discovered I like better.
 YMMV.
 That said, overall, I have not been disappointed by the overall quality of any of the S&B sketchbooks I’ve used.
 For day-to-day sketching I do not need the heavier 270gsm paper in their other sketchbooks. (available from JetPens and your local art supply stores)